Grey heron: Distribution and habitat

 The grey heron has an extensive range throughout most of the Palearctic realm.
 The range of the nominate subspecies A. c. cinerea extends to 70° N in Norway and 66°N in Sweden, but its northerly limit is around 60°N across the rest of Europe and Asia, as far eastwards as the Ural Mountains.
 To the south, its range extends to northern Spain, France, central Italy, the Balkans, the Caucasus, Iraq, Iran, India, The Maldives and Myanmar (Burma).
 It is also present in Africa south of the Sahara Desert, the Canary Islands, Morocco, Algeria, Tunisia, and many of the Mediterranean Islands.
 It is replaced by A. c. jouyi in eastern Siberia, Mongolia, eastern China, Hainan, Japan, and Taiwan.
 In Madagascar and the Aldabra Islands, the subspecies A. c. firasa is found, while the subspecies A. c. monicae is restricted to Mauritania and offshore islands.

 Over much of its range, the grey heron is resident, but birds from the more northerly parts of Europe migrate southwards, some remaining in Central and Southern Europe, others travelling on to Africa south of the Sahara Desert.

+A GPS/GSM tracking study followed one adult grey heron for two consecutive years between its wintering grounds at Dongting Lake in China and its breeding grounds in the Jewish Autonomous Oblast of Russia, with a post-breeding area near Jiamusi.
+The tracked bird travelled during both day and night without using stopover sites, while its habitat use varied between stages of its annual cycle; agricultural habitats were used more frequently in winter.

 The grey heron is also known to be vagrant in the Caribbean, Bermuda, Iceland, Greenland, the Aleutian Islands, and Newfoundland, with a few confirmed sightings in other parts of North America including Nova Scotia and Nantucket.
 In South America, the majority of the sightings come from Brazil, especially in Fernando de Noronha.
 There is also an old record from Colombia.

 Within its range, the grey heron can be found anywhere with suitable watery habitat that can supply its food.
 The water body must be either shallow enough, or have a shelving margin in it, so that it can wade.
 Although most common in the lowlands, it also occurs in mountain tarns, lakes, reservoirs, rivers, marshes, ponds, ditches, flooded areas, coastal lagoons, estuaries, and the sea shore.
 It sometimes forages away from water in pasture, and it has been recorded in desert areas, hunting for beetles and lizards.
 Breeding colonies are usually near feeding areas, but exceptionally may be up to 8 km away, and birds sometimes forage as much as 20 km from the nesting site.